arifhamed/arifhamed.github.io/_posts/apk/2022-03-17-Oddworld-Strangers-Wrath.md

 > _"In the dusty, undeveloped wastelands of Western Mudos, cantankerous townsfolk find their settlements besieged by belligerent outlaws.
 Along comes Stranger, a drifter turned bounty hunter, with a unique double-barreled critter-firing crossbow." - <a href="https://play.google.com/store/apps/details?id=com.oddworld.Stranger" target="_blank">Play Store</a>_

-I remember getting this game quite early in life, and I was impressed at the concept and story behind this game.
+I remember getting this game quite early into gaming, and I was impressed at the concept and story behind this game.
 Honestly, this game speaks for itself.

 Note that this game has multiple versions, in order to check which one your phone is compatible with, use <a onclick='apk(" com.dama.hardwareinfo_4.2.6.apk")' target="_blank">HardwareInfo</a> app.
 There should be some text by the OpenGL row, stating either Mali, Tegra, Adreno or PowerVR.
 Also note that this game is not compatible with Rockchip, Broadcom and Amlogic devices.
 The gameplay is provided with a PowerVR phone.